Table of Contents

 The teacher noticed his behavior and took away his answer sheet.
 Sanjay felt ashamed in front of the class.
 The teacher explained that cheating may give marks for a moment but takes away honesty and self-respect.

-In the next exam, Sanjay scored good marks honestly.
-He felt proud because he had earned them through his own effort.
+Sanjay realized his mistake, stopped cheating, made a study plan, and practiced daily.
+In the next exam, he scored good marks honestly and felt proud because he had earned them through his own effort.

 Sanjay learned that success achieved by cheating never brings true happiness.